Dollar General Q1 Results Buoy Outlook; Home a Highlight

-Goodlettsville, Tenn. - Having earned record sales and net income in first quarter, Dollar General called the period its fifth consecutive quarter of "accelerating improvement."
+GOODLETTSVILLE, TENN. - Having earned record sales and net income in its first quarter, Dollar General called the period its fifth consecutive quarter of "accelerating improvement."

-"Dollar General is starting off 2012 with strong performance in the first quarter due to excellent same-store sales growth of 6.7%," resulting from increases in both customer traffic and average transaction, noted Rick Dreiling, chairman and ceo in a conference call with analysts late yesterday.
+"Dollar General is starting off 2012 with strong performance in the first quarter due to excellent same-store sales growth of 6.7%," resulting from increases in both customer traffic and average transaction, noted Rick Dreiling, chairman and ceo in a conference call with analysts last week.